Madsbest/Crash/README.md

 DO NOT OPEN THESE FILES IF YOU DO NOT KNOW WHAT IT'S DOING

-This file contains a program that opens infinite windows
+These files contain programs that opens infinite windows

 To stop it you need to restart your PC